duzyn/tufte-markdown/sample-handout.md

 Links in Tufte CSS match the body text in color and do not change on mouseover or when clicked.
 Here is a [dummy example](#) that goes nowhere.
-These links are underlined, since this is the most widely recognized indicator of clickable text. \marginnote(Blue text, while also a widely recognizable clickable-text indicator, is crass and distracting.
+These links are underlined, since this is the most widely recognized indicator of clickable text. !marginnote(Blue text, while also a widely recognizable clickable-text indicator, is crass and distracting.
 Luckily, it is also rendered unnecessary by the use of underlining.)
 However, because most browsers' default